Mar 20, 2019 - Dissecting Ubuntu Kernel Packaging

 - It generates

-with a script that iterates over flavours (and sub-flavours?) and does some find and replace ondebian.master/control.stub.in
+debian.master/control.stubwith a script that iterates over flavours (and sub-flavours?) and does some find and replace ondebian.master/control.stub.in - It generates

-to generate another control file in the build directory.
-Many of the inputs and flavour-specific files for this step appear to come from various places inside thedebian.master/d-i
+debian/controlfromdebian.master/control.stub, creates a bunch of build directories and files, and then runs a program calledkernel-wedgeto generate another control file in the build directory.
+Many of the inputs and flavour-specific files for this step appear to come from various places inside thedebian.master/d-idirectory.

 Other Files